gregory-ledenev/java-class-extension/README.md

 Supporting a new Item class using the Java Class Extension library requires just adding a new Shippable extension with a proper `ship()` implementation.
 No need to change any other code.
 That is it.

 #### Details ####
+All the static extension classes must:
+1. Implement the `DelegateHolder` interface.
+The `DelegateHolder.setDelegate(...)` method is used to supply extensions with objects to work with.
-All the extension classes must implement the `DelegateHolder` interface and must end with the name of an extension delimited by underscore e.g. `Book_Shippable` where `Book` is the name of the class and `Shippable` is the name of extension.
+2. Be named as class name followed by extension name delimited by underscore e.g. `Book_Shippable` where `Book` is the name of the class and `Shippable` is the name of extension.

 `ClassExtension` takes care of inheritance so it is possible to design and implement class extensions hierarchy that fully or partially resembles original classes' hierarchy.
 If there's no explicit extension specified for particular class - its parent extension will be utilized.
 For example, if there's no explicit `Shippable` extension for the `Toy` class - base `Item_Shippable` will be used instead.